 If you’re getting dentures, it may be an exciting but also nervous time.
 You’ll have a new set of beautiful teeth, newfound confidence, and a big reason to smile.
 They will take some getting used to.
 You know they'll look good, but you may be wondering...Can you eat with dentures?
 What can you eat with dentures?
 We have answers to those questions and more.

 Eating With Dentures

-Keep your dentures clean by removing them every day and brushing them with Colgate® 360°® Sensitive Pro-Relief™, or a similar soft-bristled toothbrush, to remove food deposits and prevent staining.
-Brush your gums, any remaining teeth and tongue at the same time.
-Keep in mind dentures should also be soaked overnight in denture cleaning solution so they can stay clean and don't dry out.
+Clean your dentures by removing them every day and brushing them with a non-abrasive toothpaste and a soft-bristled toothbrush.
+This will prevent staining and remove any food particles.
+Brush your gums, remaining teeth, and your tongue at the same time.
+To keep your dentures clean and from drying out, soak them overnight in a denture cleaning solution.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.